erdemhalil/1DT305-IoT/README.md

 <img src=https://user-images.githubusercontent.com/71549844/177054465-f750357f-d5b8-4d34-87f5-23de2211fe02.jpg width=800>

 The project is very simple with only one type of sensor being used.
 As previously discussed, it can be easily extended or modified for your needs.
-A few more sensors that collect different type of data can be added which will enable you to have more insight.
-You can also combine this project with another IoT project to make the most out it, e.g. triggering IoT device if the temperature is below/above certain point.
+A few more sensors that collect different type of data can be added which will enable you to gather more insight.
+You can also combine it with another IoT project to make the most out it, e.g. triggering IoT device if the temperature is below/above certain point.